St. Mary's Community Fund

 The St. Mary's Community Fund is a student organization formed for the purpose of educating young women about the importance of philanthropy through hands-on community service, fund raising, and grant making.

-Each of the 50 members on the Community Fund volunteers in hands-on community service at these funded agencies.
+Each member involved in St. Mary's Community Fund volunteers through hands-on service within the funded agencies.
 In addition, they also participate in the entire grants process.
 By reading grant applications, presenting them at monthly committee meetings, organizing site visits, and choosing reliable and deserving grant recipients, the girls learn the process of philanthropy as well as its important effect in the community.

 Committee members raise money through personal solicitations and fundraisers such as GIVE901 in the Middle and Upper Schools and Thanks a Million in the Lower School.

-In 2017, the SMCF granted $35,000 to seven different licensed non-profit Mid-South agencies.
-The agencies that benefited from grants are Baptist Trinity Hospice, Books from Birth, Carpenter Art Garden, Church Health Center, the Exceptional Foundation of West Tennessee, Exchange Club Family Center, and Porter-Leath.
+In 2017, the SMCF granted $35,000 to five different licensed non-profit Mid-South agencies.
+The agencies that benefited from grants are Books from Birth, Carpenter Art Garden, Exchange Club Family Center, Memphis Oral School for the Deaf, and Multi-National Ministries.

 - Agencies may be funded for up to four (4) consecutive years.
 If SMCF funding is obtained for a four year period, then the agency will not be able to apply for funding for the following two (2) years.